Beach Canal Lighthouse Group, Hamilton, Ontario, Canada

 Ian Kerr-Wilson, Chair

-In 2019, Ian retired as the Manager of Heritage Resource Management for the City of Hamilton.
-He began working in the heritage field in 1981, as a public programmer at various museums in Kingston and Toronto.
+Ian was formerly the Manager of Heritage Resource Management for the City of Hamilton.
+He began his career in the heritage field in 1981, working as a public programmer at various museums in Kingston and Toronto.
 He joined the City of Hamilton in 1989, holding programming, curatorial and management positions over the next 30 years.
 As manager, he oversaw 9 city-owned and operated museums (including 6 national historic sites), 40 heritage buildings, 100-plus monuments, memorials and historic plaques.

-Ian holds a Master of Museum Studies from the University of Toronto, a MA in History, a B.Ed. from Queen’s University and a B.A. from Trent University.
+Ian holds a Master of Museum Studies from the University of Toronto, an M.A. in History, a B.Ed. from Queen’s University and a B.A. from Trent University.

 Tony Thoma, Vice-Chair

-Tony is currently Dean of the School of Engineering, Technology, Trades and Apprenticeship at Conestoga College.
-Prior to this, he has had other similar roles at Niagara College and Mohawk College.
-Tony has also held senior-level positions in industry including, Vice-President, Operations at Matalco Inc. and Global Technical Director at Wescast Industries.
+Tony is currently a consultant working in post-secondary education and the energy fields.
+Tony has retired from post-secondary education holding the position of Executive Dean of the Schools of Engineering & Technology and Trades & Apprenticeship at Conestoga College, and prior to this, he held other similar positions at Niagara College and Mohawk College.
+He has also held senior-level positions in industry including, Vice-President, Operations at Matalco Inc. and Global Technical Director at Wescast Industries.

 G.A.
 (Sandy) Thomson, Past Chair

-After Sandy graduated from Northrop University in California with a B.Sc.
-Mechanical Engineering, he worked for a mechanical seal company for several years.
-He then followed his passion for film, starting Cinema Sixteen Inc, a film production company that produced documentaries and corporate videos, until joining the family business in 1965.
+After Sandy graduated from Northrop University in California with a B.Sc. in Mechanical Engineering, he worked for a mechanical seal company for several years.
+He then followed his passion for film, starting Cinema Sixteen Inc, a film production company that produced documentaries and corporate videos.

-In 2019, Sandy won The Elmar A. Sperry award.
-This award recognizes his distinguished Engineering contribution, which has advanced the art of transportation, whether by land, sea, air or space, and is given by a representation of six leading Engineering Societies in the world.
-He is the only resident Canadian engineer to receive it.
+In 2019, Sandy won the prestigious Elmer A. Sperry Award.
+This award recognizes distinguished engineering contributions, which have advanced the art of transportation, whether by land, sea, air or air.
+Sandy is the only resident Canadian engineer to receive this award.

-In 1849, Captain George Thomson (Sandy’s great-great-grandfather), emigrated from Berwick Upon Tweed, England, was awarded the position of lighthouse keeper of the Burlington Canal Lighthouse in Hamilton, Ontario.
-For 29 years, Captain Thomson recorded his weather observations in a diary, which were so meticulous that they are considered the official records for weather during that time.
+In 1849, Captain George Thomson (Sandy’s great-great-grandfather), emigrated from Berwick-upon-Tweed, England, to take on the position of keeper for the Burlington Canal Lighthouse in Hamilton, Ontario.

-Sandy has been a passionate and enthusiastic supporter of the Beach Canal Lighthouse Group for many years and served as Chair of the Board of Directors from November 2016 to November 2021.
+Sandy has been a passionate supporter of the Beach Canal Lighthouse Group for many years and served as Chair of the Board of Directors from November 2016 to November 2021.

-Bruce attended McMaster University and graduated with a Bachelor of Commerce Degree and joined the Credit/Legal department at Simpson-Sears.
-He was a Director of the Canadian Credit Institute and continues to work in commercial finance at various companies including Chase Manhattan Bank, Deutsche Bank, GE Capital, and DLL/Rabobank, from which he recently retired.
+Bruce attended McMaster University and, after graduating with a Bachelor of Commerce Degree, joined the credit/legal department at Simpson-Sears.
+He was a Director of the Canadian Credit Institute and continued to work in commercial finance at various companies including Chase Manhattan Bank, Deutsche Bank, GE Capital, and DLL/Rabobank, from which he recently retired.

 Patti was born and raised in Hamilton, attending the nursing program at Mohawk College.
 She qualified as a Registered Nurse and worked for many years at St. Joseph’s Hospital in Hamilton.
 Since retiring she has pursued many interests, including volunteer work, dancing, and travelling.
 She and Bruce are long-term residents of Burlington.